Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Introduction

 In this paper, we investigate the norm of random matrices with independent entries.
 Consider for concreteness the case of Gaussian matrices (our main results will extend to more general distributions of the entries).
-Let $X$ be the $n\times n$ symmetric random matrix with entries $X_{ij}=g_{ij}b_{ij}$, where $\{g_{ij}:i\ge j\}$ are independent standard Gaussian random variables and $\{b_{ij}:i\ge j\}$ are given scalars.
+Let $X$ be the $n\times n$ symmetric random matrix with entries $X_{ij}=g_{ij}b_{ij}$, where $\{g_{ij}\dvtx i\ge j\}$ are independent standard Gaussian random variables and $\{b_{ij}\dvtx i\ge j\}$ are given scalars.

-Perhaps the most useful known nonasymptotic bound on the spectral norm $\|X\|$ can be obtained as a consequence of the noncommutative Khintchine inequality of Lust-Piquard and Pisier \cite{Pis03}, or alternatively (in a much more elementary fashion) from the ``matrix concentration'' method that has been widely developed in recent years \cite{Oli10,Tro12}.
+Perhaps the most useful known nonasymptotic bound on the spectral norm $\llVert X\rrVert $ can be obtained as a consequence of the noncommutative Khintchine inequality of Lust-Piquard and Pisier \cite{Pis03}, or alternatively (in a much more elementary fashion) from the ``matrix concentration'' method that has been widely developed in recent years \cite{Oli10,Tro12}.
 This yields the following inequality in our setting:

-Unfortunately, this inequality already fails to be sharp in the simplest case of Wigner matrices: here $\sigma=\sqrt{n}$, so that the resulting bound $\EE\|X\|\lesssim\sqrt{n\log n}$ falls short of the correct scaling $\EE\|X\|\sim\sqrt{n}$.
-On the other hand, the logarithmic factor in this bound is necessary: if we choose $X$ to be the diagonal matrix with independent standard Gaussian entries, then $\sigma=1$ and $\EE\|X\|\sim\sqrt{\log n}$.
-We therefore conclude that while the noncommutative Khintchine bound is sharp in trivial cases, it fails to capture the structure of the matrix $X$ in a satisfactory manner.
+Unfortunately, this inequality already fails to be sharp in the simplest case of Wigner matrices: here $\sigma=\sqrt{n}$, so that the resulting bound $\EE\llVert X\rrVert \lesssim\sqrt{n\log n}$ falls short of the correct scaling $\EE\llVert X\rrVert \sim\sqrt{n}$.
+On the other hand, the logarithmic factor in this bound is necessary: if $X$ is the diagonal matrix with independent standard Gaussian entries, then $\sigma=1$ and $\EE\llVert X\rrVert \sim\sqrt{\log n}$.
+We therefore conclude that while the noncommutative Khintchine bound is sharp in extreme cases, it fails to capture the structure of the matrix $X$ in a satisfactory manner.

-A different bound on $\|X\|$ can be obtained by a method due to Gordon (see \cite{DS01}) that exploits Slepian's comparison lemma for Gaussian processes, or alternatively from a simple $\varepsilon$-net argument \cite{Ver12}.
+A different bound on $\llVert X\rrVert $ can be obtained by a method due to Gordon (see \cite{DS01}) that exploits Slepian's comparison lemma for Gaussian processes, or alternatively from a simple $\varepsilon$-net argument \cite{Ver12,Tao12}.
 This yields the following inequality:

 While the parameter $\sigma_*$ that appears in this bound is often much smaller than $\sigma$, the dimensional scaling of this bound is much worse than in the noncommutative Khintchine bound.
-In particular, while this bound captures the correct $\sqrt{n}$ rate for Wigner matrices, it is vastly suboptimal in almost every other situation (for example, in the diagonal matrix example considered above).
+In particular, while this bound captures the correct $\sqrt{n}$ rate for Wigner matrices, it is vastly suboptimal in almost every other situation (e.g., in the diagonal matrix example considered above).